Self Building

 Cashflow crisis

-This means a big residential building can cost over $5,000 in planning permission alone, without factoring other costs that can add up to tens of thousands.
+This means a big residential building can cost over $5,000 in planning permission alone, without factoring in other costs that can add up to tens of thousands.

 Meeting these costs can be quite challenging for financially-strained developers who can easily fall into a cashflow crisis.